Bassett88/arkosR36S/Frequently-Asked-Questions---RK2020.md

 - Hit Select+X to exit the retroarch menu or hit the B button to go back and hit the resume option.

 ## Q. Can the mouse pointer that's always visible in the upper right corner of Drastic (NDS Emulator) be removed?
-### A. As of the writing of this entry (11/10/2020), it can not be removed.
-It’s unfortunately a "feature" of the emulator for the time being.
+### A. ~~As of the writing of this entry (11/10/2020), it can not be removed.
+It’s unfortunately a "feature" of the emulator for the time being.~~ Resolved as of the 1/28/2021 update.

 ## Q. My unit doesn't seem to boot from the SD card anymore.
 What could be the issue?
 ### A. It could be one of the following issues: